Immunity and Pseudorandomness of Context-Free Languages: Pseudorandom Generators

 \begin{proposition} There exists an almost 1-1 pseudorandom generator in $\mathrm{CFLSV_t}$ against $\reg/n$. \end{proposition}

-To prove this proposition, let us discuss a close relation between two notions: $\CC$-pseudorandomness and pseudorandom generators against $\CC$.
-Our key lemma below states that any almost 1-1 (weak) pseudorandom generator against $\CC$ can be characterized by the notion of (weak) $\CC$-pseudorandomness.
+To prove this proposition, let us discuss an intimate relationship between two notions: $\CC$-pseudorandomness and pseudorandom generators against $\CC$.
+Our key lemma below states that any almost 1-1 (weakly) pseudorandom generator against $\CC$ can be characterized by the notion of (weakly) $\CC$-pseudorandomness.